 - Communications and dispatch

-- Portable firefighting equipment installation and servicing
+- Firefighting equipment installation and servicing

 The branch has a proud tradition of success.
 Over the past decade we have increased member’s wages by over fifty per cent and have achieved crewing of one Officer and three Firefighters on all appliances.
 In addition, Tasmania became the first state in Australia to be fully standards compliant in respect to all structural and wild fire personal protective clothing.

-We are a small but very active branch of a proud national union.
+We are a small, but very active, branch of a proud national union.